Blazing-Blast/Cardgame/Sun.md

 | ------------ | ----------- |
 | Active phase | Noon + Dusk |

-Pick a lane.
-All creatures in that lane, starti`ng at the opponent's offensive position, will be pushed one position towards the opponent, but only if there is a free space for them to move into.
+Pick a lane pair.
+All creatures in that lane pair, starting at the opponent's offensive position, will be pushed one position towards the opponent, but only if there is a free space for them to move into.